Fantastic Four (2005 film): Plot

 Dr. Reed Richards, along with his friend, Ben Grimm, convinces Dr. Victor Von Doom, CEO of Von Doom Industries, to allow him access to his space station to test the effects of exposure of clouds of cosmic energy on biological samples.
-Von Doom agrees, and recruits his chief genetics researcher (and Reed's ex-girlfriend) Susan Storm and her reckless brother Johnny Storm.
+Victor agrees and recruits his chief genetics researcher (and Reed's ex-girlfriend) Susan Storm and her reckless brother Johnny Storm.

 They arrive in space to study the cosmic clouds, but the clouds arrive ahead of schedule.
-Reed, Susan, and Johnny leave the shielded station to rescue Ben, out on a space-walk to place the samples, while Victor closes the shields behind them to keep himself protected.
+Reed, Susan, and Johnny leave the shielded station to rescue Ben, out on a space walk to place the samples, while Victor closes the shields behind them to keep himself protected.
 The storm breaks through the station and strikes the four.
 They return home but soon begin to develop strange powers.
 Reed is able to stretch like rubber, Susan can become invisible and create force fields, Johnny can engulf himself in fire, and Ben is transformed into a large, rock-based creature with superhuman strength and durability.
 Victor meanwhile faces a backlash from his stockholders due to the publicity from the failed mission.

 On the Brooklyn Bridge, Ben accidentally causes a traffic pile-up while stopping a man from committing suicide.
 The four use their various powers to contain the damage and save lives.
-While the public cheer them for their efforts, Ben's fiancee arrives to silently split their engagement, unable to accept him for his condition.
+While the public cheers them for their efforts, Ben's fiancée arrives to silently split their engagement, unable to accept him for his condition.
 Reed vows to a heartbroken Ben to reverse the effects.
 The media dubs them "The Fantastic Four," and Victor exploits the news story to his stockholders, but they decide to pull out of Von Doom Industries.
 The four move into Reed's lab in the Baxter Building to study their abilities and work on finding a cure.
-Victor offers his support in their efforts, but blames Reed for the mission's failure.
+Victor offers his support in their efforts but blames Reed for the mission's failure.